AFLplusplus/AFLplusplus/docs/env_variables.md

   - AFL_INST_RATIO, as we by default collision free instrumentation is used.

-Then there are a few specific features that are only available in llvm_mode:
+Then there are a few specific features that are only available in instrumentation:

 ### Select the instrumentation mode